 After spending time watching and analyzing the Panasonic VT60, I can say, without hesitation, that anyone after the best display they can get should pick one up now.
 Black levels are amazing, light output is high enough for almost any situation, and the contrast ratio is jaw-dropping.
 It is a beautiful set that will keep you happy for years to come.

 So Long Plasma

 The demise of plasma is something that many of us have seen coming and hoped would not happen.
-The comparisons between LCD and plasma are old-hat to people now and each has their own benefits.
+The comparisons between LCD and plasma are old hat to people now, and each has its own benefits.
 The overall triumph of LCD is probably due to cost over performance, as LCDs are everywhere.
-It is in our TV, our laptop, inside projectors, inside our phones, and even on the credit card machine when we check out at a store.
-When LCDs are everywhere spending the money for larger LCD plants that lead to cheaper displays make more sense than a plasma plant that only makes TVs.
+It is in our TVs, our laptops, inside projectors, our phones, and even on the credit card machine when we check out at a store.
+When LCDs are everywhere, spending the money on larger LCD plants that lead to cheaper displays makes more sense than a plasma plant that only makes TVs.

 The final straw might be the rise of 4K.
 As detailed in an article at HDTV Test, making a 4K plasma is hard to impossible.
 The limitations that keep us from seeing plasma screens under 42” will keep us from seeing a reasonable 4K plasma display.
 When the writing is on the wall like this, it probably makes sense for Panasonic to move away from plasma to LCD.